 Information we hold about you

-We may collect various types of personal data about individuals depending on the services you receive and your contact with the council, such as your:
+We may collect various types of personal data about individuals depending on the services you receive and your contact with the council.
+Information we may collect includes:

 - contact details; including name, address, email address, telephone number, etc.

 - national identifiers such as; NHS number and NI numbers